 - Drive until fuel is required

-- Fill back up to the pump cutoff level again
+- Fill the tank again (to the pump cutoff level)

 - Make a note of the number of gallons used to re-fill and the miles on the trip counter